biawatkaran/.dotfiles/README.md

   * `nix run home-manager/release-23.11 -- init ~/.dotfiles/nix/home-manager --switch`
   * (or) after nix build command symlink activation `results/activate`
     * in fact `nix-env -q` will show all the packages installed
-* Download packages: once home-manager installed, then add in home.nix more packages. `home-manager switch --flake ath-to-flake-file>`
+* Download packages: once home-manager installed, then add in home.nix more packages. `home-manager switch --flake <path-to-flake-file>`
   * `home-manager switch` expects home.nix at default path `~/.config/home-manager/home.nix`
   * as we used flake so `home-manager switch --flake .#kbiawat` because we activated that package profile
     * `home-manager packages` will show all the packages installed